Canadian Utilities price target raised to C$38 from C$35 at CIBC

-CIBC analyst Mark Jarvi raised the firm’s price target on Canadian Utilities (CDUAF) to C$38 from C$35 and keeps a Neutral rating on the shares.
+CIBC raised the firm’s price target on Canadian Utilities (CDUAF) to C$38 from C$35 and keeps a Neutral rating on the shares.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>